Artemmkin/terraform-kubernetes/README.md

 ### accounts
 This is another top level folder in this project.
 It has a separate set of terraform files which are used to manage access accounts to our clusters.
 For example, you may want to create a service account for your CI tool to allow it to deploy applications to the cluster.

+## CI/CD example with Gitlab CI and Helm
+For an example of building a CI/CD pipeline with Kubernetes, Gitlab CI, and Helm see [this](http://artemstar.com/2018/01/15/cicd-with-kubernetes-and-gitlab/) blog post.